 We’ll take in all the major historical sites of interest – including Petra, one of the Seven Wonders of the Modern World – and of course you’ll have the chance to float in the oh-so-weird Dead Sea, the lowest point on Earth at 440 metres below sea level.
 But you won’t be behind some flag-waving guide or incarcerated in a tour bus between the sites – you’ll do all this from the saddle of a bike on some of the best roads you can imagine riding.

 A world-first, week-long motorcycle ride on some of the best tarmac roads on the planet.
 What are you waiting for?

-- Rental of a Motorcycle (model TBC), fully insured, prepared and maintained for your use.
+- Rental of a Motorcycle (range of models), fully insured, prepared and maintained for your use.

 - Accommodation in a range of homestays and hotels.
 These will range from simple family run Bedouin homestays to 3-4* hotels in the cities we pass through.